Ghost House Trail - Yanchep (Yandjip) National Park

 This is another trail which has been on my list to revisit for some time!
 We originally walked this trail some years ago by accident after missing the turn off while walking the Caves Trail.
 At that time I wasn't overly impressed with the trail but that may have been our state of mind as it seemed never ending considering we were supposed to be hiking a 4km trail!
 This time we headed off in July and walked in a clockwise direction, as recommended, and I now understand why it is considered to be one of Perth's top trails.

 Starting from McNess House Visitor Centre (we even did the right thing and signed in for this longer hike as per recommendations!) a paved path heads towards beautiful Loch McNess where you can spend some time watching the light play on the water as you listen to the many water birds.
 Follow the lake's edge and you come to the blue boat where the Wetlands Trail starts.
 The Ghost House Trail incorporates the beginning of the Wetlands Trail as it skirts Loch McNess on it's western shore.
-This section of the Wetlands Trail is a bit rougher than the more manicured level pathway east of the Ghost House Trail intersection.
+This section of the Wetlands Trail used to be a bit rough but in early 2025 it is receiving some attention including the construction of a new boardwalk.
 The paperbarks, ferns and reeds are quite thick so there are only a few glimpses of the lake.
+You can also choose to walk the Wetlands Trail anti=clockwise from the eastern boardwalk opposite the Yanchep Inn.

 As you approach and then skirt the northern edge of the wetlands you can hear a chorus of frogs.
 The trail is quite narrow and you will inevitably brush up against the plant foliage so make sure you use a repellent and take precautions against ticks as the animal tracks in the mud prove that this trail is also used by the resident kangaroos.